arpitbbhayani/system-design-questions/README.md

 The program will have a blend of _Live Classes happening on Weekends 4 to 6:30 pm IST_, _1:1 Mentorship sessions happening on weekdays_, and _assignments_.
 The program is designed to be intense and crisp to accelerate learning.

+## Highlights

+ - The course has been taken up by __200+__ people, spanning __7__ countries.
+ - The NPS of the course is __86__.
+ - People from companies like Tesla, Amazon, Microsoft, Google, Yelp, Github, Flipkart, Practo, Grab, PayPal, and many more, have taken up this course.

 ## Hi, I'm Arpit Bhayani 👋